For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Find and use workflows in Rewst

 Access workflows in the Rewst platform by navigating to Automations > Workflows in the left side menu.
-Create a new workflow from scratch by clicking Create Workflow.
+Click Create Workflow to create a new workflow from scratch.

 The workflows list page, without any filters applied

-The list of workflows that appears in the center of your screen will include both the workflows you create and the workflows unpacked from Crates.
+The list of workflows that appears in the center of your workflows list screen will include both the workflows you create and the workflows unpacked from Crates.
 As you continue to set up automation in Rewst, this list can grow quite a bit.
 The Updated At, Updated By, Attributes, and Tags columns each offer the option to filter your results by relevant criteria, with attributes and tags filters operating for both inclusion and exclusion of desired parameters.
-You can also use Search in the top center of your screen to find a particular workflow, and the icon to the right to choose which columns you'd like to see in your workflow list.
+Use Search in the top center of your screen to find a particular workflow, and the icon to the right to choose which columns you'd like to see in your workflows list.

-Once you create a workflow, you'll be taken to the workflow builder, a canvas for assembling your workflows.
-See our documentation for how to use the workflow builder here.
+Rewst will notify you when we make changes to actions that affect your workflows.
+These notifications will appear in the workflows page.
+Learn more about those notifications in our documentation for our action version log.
+Once you create a workflow, you'll be taken to the Workflow Builder, a Canvas for assembling your workflows.
+See our documentation for how to use the Workflow Builder here.

 Synced versus unsynced workflows

 Synced workflows unpacked from Crates can't be edited, and automatically update when Rewst makes changes.
+You have the option to unsync a workflow, which can be useful for using a Crate workflow as a building block for creating your own customized workflow.
 For more on synced workflows, including how to identify them, see our documentation on Crates and syntonization here.

 View specific workflow results